shaligramk/pltsci-sdet-assignment/README.md

 Steps to reproduce:
 - Send a request to 'http://localhost:8080/v1/cleaning-sessions' with the following body {"coords" : [1,3], "patches" : [[1,0],[2,2],[3,3]], "instructions" : "NNNNNNESEESWNWW"}

 - Expected result:
 400 error should be displayed, error message should inform a missing required field is missing.

 - Actual result:
-500 error thrown.
+Returns 500 status code
-Missing body should display a 400 error.
+Missing body should display a 4xx error.

 Steps to reproduce:
 - Send a request to 'http://localhost:8080/v1/cleaning-sessions' with the following body {}

 - Expected result:
 400 error should be displayed, error message should inform a missing body.

 - Actual result:
-500 error thrown.
+Returns 500 status code

 ## How to run test suite
 Requirements